kubernetes-retired/kubefed/docs/userguide.md

 ```

 If the flag `--namespace` is additionally not specified, the `<target resource>` will be
-searched for in the namespace `default`.
+searched for in the namespace according to the client kubeconfig context.
 Please take note that `--namespace` flag is of no
 meaning when federating a `namespace` itself and is discarded even if specified.
 Please check the next section for more details about [federating a namespace](#federate-a-namespace).